jet/equinox/README.md

 <a name="what-is-a-decider"/></a>
 ### What is a Decider?
 How does the Equinox `type Decider` relate to Jérémie's concept of one? :pray: [@rmaziarka](https://github.com/rmaziarka)

 The single best treatment of the concept of a Decider that's online at present is [this 2h45m video](https://www.youtube.com/watch?v=kgYGMVDHQHs) on [Event Driven Information Systems](https://www.youtube.com/channel/UCSoUh4ikepF3LkMchruSSaQ) with [Jérémie Chassaing, @thinkb4coding](https://twitter.com/thinkb4coding).
-If you're serious about making the time investment to write a PoC of a store (or a real one) on a Document DB and/or even doing a SQL-backed one without studying the prior art in that space intently, you can't afford not to invest that time.
-As teased in that video, there will hopefully be a body of work that will describe the concept in more detail ... eventually...
+As teased in that video, there will hopefully be a body of work that will describe the concept in more detail ... eventually (but hopefully not [inevitably](https://github.com/ylorph/The-Inevitable-Event-Centric-Book))...

 #### In Equinox